The Mindsweep

-The Mindsweep is the fourth studio album by English rock band Enter Shikari, released on 19 January 2015 through Ambush Reality, PIAS Recordings and Hopeless Records.
+The Mindsweep is the fourth studio album by the English rock band Enter Shikari, released on 19 January 2015 through Ambush Reality, PIAS Recordings and Hopeless Records.
 It was recorded in 2014 with producer Dan Weller.

 Background

 On 26 June 2014, the band performed their new song "Anaesthetist" for the first time and uploaded a video on their YouTube Channel of them doing a practice run.
 Then they played it all of the dates that they played on Vans Warped Tour.

 Production, lyrical themes

 When writing lyrics for the album, frontman Rou Reynolds researched the topics he addressed, such as climate change and the 2008 financial crisis, to make sure he was making accurate statements.

 Reynolds said the album was as diverse as A Flash Flood of Colour in the sense that every track is different, "cover[ing] all corners of the musical spectrum."
 When choosing "which of the tracks they've been working on should make it on to [the album]", Enter Shikari found it hard to decide.
 Therefore, they made a graph where "the vertical axis charted the heaviness of the songs [while] the horizontal one [charted] their location on a scale ranging from 'accessible' to 'experimental'", and "where clusters indicated several songs covering the same territory, only one was allowed to make the cut", so that the album would feature something "from everywhere within [the band's] spectrum of sounds."

 Reynolds said "The Last Garrison" is a "celebration of the fact that we're alive, and the magnitude of luck it took for you to even exist at all."
 Reynolds said "Torn Apart" talks about the "uselessness of the concept of 'race' when it comes to genetics".
 He added that the song's riff was one of the band's oldest riffs, dating from the period that they wrote "Sorry You're Not a Winner" but "only felt right to develop it now".

 The song "Anaesthetist" is about the privatisation of the National Health Service.
 On the song, frontman Rou Reynolds stated "We seem to have reached a stage of such capitalistic fervour, that we believe it acceptable to punish people for ill health.
 By charging for healthcare we act as if illness is nothing but one's own problem, but what is the purpose and advantage of 'civilisation' if it is not helping the most vulnerable within society?
 The lottery of birth can offer us a wealth of bad luck when it comes to our health and the safety nets are being pulled in as the desire to boost profit overtakes the desire to help people."